sassoftware/viya4-iac-azure/README.md

 This project follows the [SemVer](https://semver.org/#summary) versioning scheme.
 Given a version number MAJOR.MINOR.PATCH, we increment the:

- >- MAJOR version when we make incompatible changes
+ >- MAJOR version when we make changes that are incompatible with the functionality of a previous component
- >- MINOR version when we add functionality in a backwards compatible manner
+ >- MINOR version when we add functionality that is backwards-compatible
- >- PATCH version when we make backwards compatible bug fixes
+ >- PATCH version when we make bug fixes that are backwards-compatible

-Please note when upgrading to a major version due to backward incompatibility you would need to take down your existing infrastructure and rebuild.
-For details about the changes added in each release please see the release notes.
+**Note**: You must take down your existing infrastructure and rebuild it when you are upgrading to a new major version because of potential backward incompatibility.
+For details about the changes that are added in each release, see the Release Notes.

 ## Prerequisites